Srinagarindra

-Her formal name and title was Somdet Phra Srinagarindra Boromarajajonani (สมเด็จพระศรีนครินทราบรมราชชนนี).
+Her formal name and title was Somdet Phra Srinagarindra Boromarajajonani (Note: สมเด็จพระศรีนครินทราบรมราชชนนี).
 In Thailand, she was affectionately called Somdet Ya (สมเด็จย่า), "the Royal Grandmother".
 The various hill tribe people, to whom she was a special patron, called her Mae Fah Luang (แม่ฟ้าหลวง), "Royal Mother from the Sky" or "The Heavenly Royal Mother".

 Early life

-Sangwan Chukramol was born on 21 October 1900, in Nonthaburi Province.
+Sangwan Chukramol was born on 21 October 1900 in Nonthaburi Province.
 Her family was of Laotian descent from Vientiane.
-By nine years old, Sangwan's parents and her older brother and sister had all died, leaving her and her younger brother, Thomya, to the care of their aunt.
-Her aunt and guardian, Suay, earned a living by making sweets and rolling cigarettes.
+By the age of nine, Sangwan's parents and her elder brother and sister had all died, leaving her and her younger brother, Thomya, in the care of their aunt.
+Their aunt and guardian, Suay, earned a living by making sweets and rolling cigarettes.

-Sangwan's mother had taught her to read before passing.
-With this skill, Sangwan enrolled at an all-girls school of Wat Anongkharam, a nearby temple whose abbot recognized the needs for the girls to have a proper education.
-She then studied at Suksanari, leaving the school after only a month due to the lack of funds.
-Nonetheless, she maintained her reading habits by regularly visiting her aunt’s friend who ran a library of books for rent.
-She had read a number of Thai classics, such as Inao, Phra Aphai Mani, and Sangsilchai.
+Sangwan's mother had taught her to read before her death.
+With this skill, Sangwan enrolled at an all-girls school at Wat Anongkharam, a nearby temple whose abbot recognized the need for girls to receive a proper education.
+She later studied at Suksanari School but left after only a month due to a lack of funds.
+Nevertheless, she maintained her reading habits by regularly visiting her aunt's friend, who operated a book-rental library.
+She read several Thai classics, including Inao, Phra Aphai Mani, and Sangsilchai.

-At the suggestion of a relative, Sangwan was sent to live with Chan Saeng-xuto, another relative and a nanny to Princess Valaya Alongkorn, the Princess of Petchaburi, daughter of King Chulalongkorn (Rama V) and Queen Savang Vadhana (later Queen Sri Savarindira, The Queen Grandmother).
-At the age of seven, Sangwan found herself at the royal court.
-Her only duty at that time was to present herself at a twice-daily audience with the princess—when she woke up, and again in the evening.
-Every now and then, she would join the princess's entourage when she went for an audience with her mother, Queen Savang Vadhana, at Suan Hongsa Royal Villa on the grounds of Dusit Palace.
+At the suggestion of a relative, Sangwan was sent to live with Chan Saeng-xuto, another relative who served as a nanny to Princess Valaya Alongkorn, Princess of Phetchaburi, the daughter of King Chulalongkorn (Rama V) and Queen Savang Vadhana (later Queen Sri Savarindira, the Queen Grandmother).
+At the age of seven, Sangwan found herself living at the royal court.
+Her primary duty at that time was to attend the princess at twice-daily audiences—once in the morning upon the princess's awakening and again in the evening.
+Occasionally, she accompanied the princess on visits to Queen Savang Vadhana at Suan Hongsa Royal Villa on the grounds of Dusit Palace.

-Shortly afterwards, she was sent to Satri Wittaya School, while she lived with Huan Hongsakul, the nanny of Prince Mahidol Adulyadej, the Prince of Songkla, the younger brother of Princess Valaya Alongkorn.
-After an accident with a sewing needle, Sangwan was sent to Lord (Phraya) Damrong Baedyakhun, the court physician for surgery.
-She stayed at his house while continuing her schooling at Satri Wittaya School.
-Sensing that she was feeling listless and unhappy, he asked her if she would be interested in studying nursing.
-Sangwan answered at once that she would be.
-Siriraj Hospital had opened a school of midwifery and nursing, but despite the minimum requirement of being able to read and write, had not been able to attract many students.
-As a further incentive, each student was paid 15 baht per month, sufficient to live on for the entire month.
+Shortly thereafter, Sangwan was sent to Satri Wittaya School, while living with Huan Hongsakul, the nanny of Prince Mahidol Adulyadej, Prince of Songkla, the younger brother of Princess Valaya Alongkorn.
+Following an accident involving a sewing needle, Sangwan was sent to Lord (Phraya) Damrong Baedyakhun, the royal court physician, for surgery.
+She stayed at his residence while continuing her studies at Satri Wittaya School.
+Noticing that she appeared listless and unhappy, he asked whether she would be interested in studying nursing, to which Sangwan immediately agreed.

+At that time, Siriraj Hospital had opened a school of midwifery and nursing.
+Despite the minimal entry requirement of basic literacy, the program had struggled to attract students.
+As an additional incentive, each student received a stipend of 15 baht per month, an amount sufficient to cover living expenses.